snapshot-labs/snapshot-strategies/src/strategies/erc20-balance-of-weighted/README.md

 # erc20-balance-of-weighted

-This the balances of the voters for a specific ERC20 token after applying a weight value.
+This returns the balances of the voters for a specific ERC20 token with a weight multiplier applied.

 Here is an example of parameters: